qilingframework/rtfd.io/docs/faq.md

 3. Required some missing files
 > - Missing conifig file or library can cause the targeted binary fail to run properly.

 It is adviseble to always turn on debugging or disassambly mode to pintpoint the issue and try to resolve it.
-Technically, this is not a bug but rather a feature/
+Technically, this is not a bug but rather a feature.